 Portable Monster Browser

-If you create an (empty or not) file called 'portable.txt' in the directory where Monster Browser is installed, Monster Browser will save all its files in that directory.
+If you create a file called 'portable.txt' in the directory where Monster Browser is installed, Monster Browser will save all its files in that directory.
 Useful for USB stick installs, or if you want multiple independent installations.
-Versions prior to 0.7 worked this way by default.

 F4 - Check for new servers

 Ctrl+C - Copy the addresses of selected server(s) to the clipboard